Getting around Gambia

 Rail

-There is no passenger railway in The Gambia.
+There are no international or domestic passenger rail services in The Gambia.

 By water